FuruholmAnton/mysite-2016/src/_web_projects/allmoge.md

 ---

 Allmoge is a small certified ecologic farm.
-I visited the farm a couple of times and I really liked the place.
-So I started working on a design just for fun.
+I've visited the farm a couple of times and I really liked the place, so I started working on a design just for fun.
+Closed project.

 <!--more-->